CryptoBlades/cb-gitbook-wiki/weapons/what-are-weapons/README.md

 ## Weapon Elements

 The element of a weapon is randomly determined upon minting.
-Weapons share the same elements as characters \(Fire, Earth, Lightning, Water\).
+Weapons share the same elements as characters \(Fire, Earth, Air, Water\).

 The element of the weapon is used for calculating the player roll for combat.